quangtrungtruong/Music_Genre_classification/README.md

 # MGR system
-This code reproduces the work of **Albert Jiménez, Ferran José "MUSIC GENRE RECOGNITION WITH DEEP NEURAL NETWORKS".**
+This code reproduces the work of **Albert Jiménez, Ferran José "MUSIC GENRE RECOGNITION WITH DEEP NEURAL NETWORKS".** and other models.

 ## Dataset
 GTZAN dataset.
 It includes the tags of blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock.